 Motion Frequency Controls

-The Motion Frequency controls (found under the Motion Settings in your Ring device) are used to tweak the Motion Frequency Algorithm based on the individual circumstances of your monitored area.
+The Motion Frequency controls (found under the Motion Settings in your Ring app) are used to adjust the Motion Frequency Algorithm based on the individual circumstances of your monitored area.
 Motion Frequency controls have three settings that can be changed at will and are useful under a variety of conditions.